-An HLF round 1 Heritage Grants application was submitted in May 2016 with a positive decision received in September and development funding of £63,700 confirmed and an in principle grant of £329,300 awarded towards delivery costs of £600,000.
+An HLF round 1 Heritage Grants application was submitted in May 2016 with a positive decision received in September and development funding of £63,700 confirmed and a grant of £329,300 was awarded towards delivery costs of £600,000.

 This funding allows the Trust to produce detailed plans for the renovation and repair of the former chapel, as well as creating interpretation and community engagement activities to tell the history of the building and its connection to the Dorsetshire Labourers, who later became known as the Tolpuddle Martyrs.

 Tolpuddle Old Chapel Trust have successfully raised over £650k to restore the Old Chapel, including a grant of £329,300 from the Heritage Lottery Fund.
 Work will begin on site in Spring 2021.
 Fundraising continues with a current fundraising target of £26,000 to complete the works.